aerogear/aerogear-unifiedpush-nodejs-client/README.md

 Node Sender API for the AeroGear Unified Push server

 ## Getting Started

-Install the module with: `npm install aerogear-sender-client`
+clone the repo, and in your project do `npm install path/to/aerogear-unified-push-node-client`

 ```javascript
 var agSender = require( "aerogear-sender-client" ).AeroGear;